easy-smpc/easy-smpc/README.md

 * Easy to use
 * Communication using established channels, e.g. emails
-* Excel and CSV import and export
+* Microsoft Excel and CSV import and export
 * Automation of the protocol using IMAP-Mailboxes
 * Automatic Proxy-Detection